-The Statement of Net Assets reflects a healthy financial condition as of June 30, 2012.
+The Statement of Net Position reflects a healthy financial condition as of June 30, 2013.

-The assets of the City exceeded its liabilities by \$269 million at the close of fiscal year 2012.
-This balance sheet is presented as a high-level summary overview of net assets.
-For greater detail, please see the City's complete audit document, available online at http://westlinnoregon.gov.
+The City's assets exceeded its liabilities by \$270 million at the close of fiscal year 2013.
+This balance sheet is presented as a high-level summary overview of the City's financial position.
+For greater detail, see the City's complete audit document, available online at http://westlinnoregon.gov.